Bon-Bon Blanco: Formation of the group

 The group formed in 2002 with 4 members of a group named Nansho Kids: Mako Sakurai, Izumi Nakadai, Tomoyo Matsumoto, and Ruri Mizutani (sister of a famous actress, Yuri Mizutani) and added Santos Anna (who appeared in a Japanese version of Annie) as a vocalist and debuted at Bandai display corner at the Tokyo Toy Show in May of the same year.
 Their unique style, 4 percussionists and 1 vocalist, attracted a lot of attention from media in Japan even before they debuted.
 With an average age of 14 at the time of debut, they were also gracing the cover of music magazines.
-In June of the same year, their official Website “B3 TV” was opened.
+In June of the same year, their official Website "B3 TV" was opened.

 First single

-On July 17, 2002, they released their first single “Ai want you!!”.
+On July 17, 2002, they released their first single "Ai want you!!".
 The song was written by Paninaro 30 (lyric) and ex-Wands Kosuke Oshima (music).
 During July 24 to August 28, they performed weekly concerts at a live house named Harajuku Ruido.
 The low cost of the cover (500 yen including drinks, roughly 5 dollars USD), the completeness of the performance, as well as the word of mouth helped to fill the house consistently.

 The quality of their music had been assured because one of Japanese major record labels, Being, has been supporting them since their debut.
 And as the members started to improve in terms of their percussion skills, their popularity also shot up.
 On December 26, they had a concert at Harajuku Ruido again, and this time the live house was sold out within the same day.
 The door of the live house wouldn't close due to the amount of audience.

 During this period of time, a selection of songs were performed without instruments and was called "Dance Version".
 This was met with a decent amount of critics approval, labeling them as a dance unit.
 With the improved abilities of the members, the frequency of the "Dance Versions" of the songs decreased, and there have been fans that wish to bring some of the dancing back.

 Smashing Hit

-The turning point had come in 2004.
-Their 6th single, 'Bon Voyage' was used as a theme of a famous animation program, 'One Piece', and it became No. 8 at hit charts in Japan.
-And Bon-Bon Blanco's name finally was recognized by a lot of people.
+Their 6th single, 'Bon Voyage' was used as a theme of an animation program, 'One Piece', and it became No. 8 at hit charts in Japan.
 And with 7th single, 'Tenohira wo Taiyo ni', they visited a lot of elementary schools, including the school Anna graduated.
 This song is the 4th cover song of the group after 'Conga' from Miami Sound Machine and 'Come to me' from Bobby Caldwell, And 'Ureshii Tanoshii Daisuki' from Dreams Come True, all of which are included in their 2nd album, 'B3 masterpieces 2002–2004'.